ctrl-alt-d/blazor-dom-confetti/Readme.md

 * `blazor-dom-confetti`:
   * Send options to dom-confetti.

+### Know issues

+* dom-confetti uses [requestAnimationFrame](https://developer.mozilla.org/es/docs/Web/API/Window/requestAnimationFrame) that is not available on Blazor.
+The Blazor version just has a main loop using 100% cpu redrawing confettis.

 ### About

 * License MIT, copyright Dani Herrera.
 Physics of this code is a direct translation of Daniel Lundin's DOM-Confetti code.